Welcome to DSAP.net

 DSAP is such an uncommon skin disorder that there is very little information available on it.
 I am not a doctor, but I've learned that amazingly (and sadly) the majority of Dermatologists either haven't even heard of DSAP or just plain can't recognize DSAP.
 General practice doctors?
 Forget about it!
 I found this out the hard way, learning 6 years later that I had some of these genetically predisposed spots that are brought on by sun and/or ultraviolet exposure, and in some cases possibly by some sort of relaxation of the epidermal immune system.
 Amazingly I had visited one family physician and four dermatologists over the years before I finally got the correct diagnosis.
 These various doctors misdiagnosed it as a fungus, "nothing", seborrheic keratosis, folliculitis, actinic keratosis (AKA solar keratosis).
 One of my dermatologists amazingly even did a biopsy for cancer before concluding that my skin condition was "nothing".
 Dermatologists most commonly misdiagnose DSAP patients as having AK (actinic keratosis).
 I received one email from a patient who was even misdiagnosed as having lupus of the skin!
 I have even heard cases of psoriasis and SCLE being mistaken as being DSAP.
 In my case the one doctor who finally correctly diagnosed me was actually unsure whether I had actinic keratosis or DSAP or a combination of both.
 I think it's a major error to be misdiagnosed as having actinic keratosis because AK is a much more serious (precancerous) condition.

-After having misdiagnosed or even after having correctly diagnosing a DSAP patient, doctors will often put the patient on a topical medication called Efudex (AKA Fluorouracil, Fluorouplex), which only makes DSAP look horribly red and irritated for many weeks or months, while really doing nothing to improve the skin condition.
+After having misdiagnosed or even after having correctly diagnosing a DSAP patient, doctors will often put the patient on a topical medication called Efudex (AKA Fluorouracil, Fluorouplex, Carac), which only makes DSAP look horribly red and irritated for many weeks during treatment and then for a few months afterwards, while really doing nothing to improve the skin condition.
 After reviewing many emails and guestbook posts I have come to my own conclusion that Efudex is an aggravating waste of time when it comes to "treating" DSAP.
 This medication was designed for AK (Actinic Keratosis) - Not DSAP.
 Carac is the newest variation of Efudex.
 While I am waiting for your reports on this drug, I am skeptical as to whether to expect anything different from Carac.
 Based on email reports from patients, I am of the opinion that you should also avoid any other medications that cause a harsh, red reaction (such as Tazorac, Retin-A, and Aldara).
-Based on feedback I've received, I have not received one single report of these meds clearing up DSAP.
+I have not received one single report of these meds clearing up DSAP.
 I really don't know why doctors insist on prescribing these meds unless there is a suspicion that a patient might have AK or a combination of AK and DSAP.
 Also I say avoid Levulan light therapy or "Blue Light" therapy.
 I've had four reports on this treatment and they were all negative.
-Based on years of feedback from patients I have concluded that at this point in time there is no medication (topical or oral) that is really worth it for this condition, although Triamcinolone (described further down) sounds interesting.
+Based on years of feedback from patients I have concluded that at this point in time there is no medication (topical or oral) that is really worth it for this condition, although Diclofenac (described further down) sounds potentially promising and there is no harsh reaction from using it.

 Important discovery made at Anhui Medical University in China